-C- is the lowest passing grade at the graduate level.
+C- is the lowest passing grade at the graduate level (not including ThM).

-B- is the lowest passing grade at the doctoral level.
+B- is the lowest passing grade at the doctoral level and in the ThM graduate program.

 Withdrawal during the first eight weeks of a 16-week course or first five weeks of an 8-week course.